2018-usfca-biol-422-fall/EmreOvet-analysis-report-01-amplicons/Analysis_Report_01_amplicons.md

-Analysis Report 1: Your Title Here
+Analysis Report 1: The Level of Similarities and Differences Between Skin Bacterial Communities On Left And Right Hands
 ================
-Don Francisco
+Emre Ovet
-October 20, 2017
+October 31, 2018

 Introduction
 ============

-The human body hosts millions of bacterial communities that are beneficial or harmful for their host, with varying abundances and phyla.
-One particular organ of the human body, that is, the tissue, has been recently under the scope of the microbiologists due to the diversity and the abundance of bacterial communities on its surface.
+The human body hosts millions of bacterial communities that are beneficial or harmful for their host, with varying abundances and phyla (Costello *et al.*, 2009).
+One particular organ of the human body, that is, the tissue, has been recently under the scope of the microbiologists due to the diversity and the abundance of bacterial communities on its surface (Findley *et al.*, 2013).
 One of the research topics on the bacteria living on the skin surface investigates if it is possible to use skin bacterial communities for forensic investigations.
+This research was conducted by Fierer et al. and they hypothesized that it is possible.
+In order to test their hypothesis, they carried out three interrelated studies that combine phylogenetic community analysis with high-throughput pyrosequencing methods (Callahan *et al.*, 2016; Fierer *et al.*, 2010).
+They compared bacterial communities on keyboard keys with those found on the finger surfaces of their owners, examined the similarity of bacterial communities on different objects kept in different temperatures and they matched computer mice with individuals who used them by comparing the bacterial community found on the mice with a bacterial community database created by samples obtained from hundreds of people.
+After analysing their work, we came up with a new question, that is, are the bacterial communities in left and right hands similar to each other in terms of variety and abundance?
+We hypothesize that they are different from each other since right-handed people tend to make contact with objects using their right hand and left-handed people tend to use their left hand to make contact with objects in daily life.
+This will result in having a higher variety and abundance of bacteria in right hands of right-handed people compared to their left hand and a higher variety and abundance of bacterium in left hands of the left-handed people compared to their right hand.
+However, the population of left-handed people is only %10 of World's population (Hardyck and Petrinovich, 1977), therefore, the overall variety and abundance of bacteria in right hands should be higher than left hands when we consider the total human population in the World.
+We believe this is an important topic for research because if we can prove the bacterial communities in left and right hands are different from each other in terms of variety and abundance, this might have further implications on forensic investigation using skin bacterial communities.
+For instance, by analysing the variety and abundance of bacterial communities on the surface of objects in a crime scene, we can have an idea if the criminal is right or left handed and if the criminal turns out to be left-handed, that'll allow the police to eliminate most of the names on their list for possible suspects.
+It might also have implications on hygiene and sanitation sector.
+For example, hand sanitizer companies can develop two different sanitizer gel formulas that are specific to eliminate the pathogenic bacteria found only in left and right hands.
+This would have a great impact on public health, decrease elementary school absenteeisms caused by infections (Hammond *et al.*, 2000) and also decrease the infection rates in acute care facilities (Hilburn *et al.*, 2003).

+In order to test our hypothesis, we are gonna use the data from the keyboard experiment of Fierer et al. which can be found at the NCBI sequence read archive with the study number ERP022626.
+Our primary focus is going to be on the surface of little fingers, therefore, we'll be analyzing left and right shift keys to present the bacterial communities on left and right hands in a miniscale.
+Using the DADA2 package, we are gonna create an amplicon sequence variant table that records the number of times each exact amplicon sequence variant observed in each sample (Callahan *et al.*, 2016).
+Then, using the pyloseq package, we are gonna store all related phylogenetic sequencing data as single experiment-level object (McMurdie and Holmes, 2013).
+After that, we are gonna melt all the metadata together using R and make plots on the most abundant phyla in each key using ggplot to see how similar the keys and the fingertips are overall.
+Next, we are gonna make plots on the most abundant phyla,family and genera in left and right shift keys to see how similar they are in different levels of taxonomy.
+Finally, to make sure the information we obtained up until this point is not biased ,that is, both of the keys have bacteria from left and right-handed individuals, we are gonna make a final plot showing from which individuals the genera are obtained from in each key.

 Methods
 =======